thewchan/uxf/py/README.md

 `.uxf` to `.json` or `.xml` and back.
 It can also do some simple conversions to and from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the uxf APIs.
-And also see the UXF test files in the `../testdata` folder and the Python examples in the `./eg` folder.
+And also see the UXF test files in the `../testdata` folder and the Python examples in the `eg` folder.

-If you just want to create a small standalone `.pyz`, simply copy `py/uxf.py` as `uxf.py` into your project folder and inlude it in your `.pyz` file.
+If you just want to create a small standalone `.pyz`, you could simply copy `py/uxf.py` as `uxf.py` into your project folder and inlude it in your `.pyz` file.